wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/introduction-power-platform/includes/2b-business-value.md

 the platform to the value of the apps themselves that are being built.
 These applications typically help improve one or more value drivers, such as performance improvement, direct or indirect cost savings, risk mitigation or business transformation.
-This allows organizations have a library of applications to facilitate day to day operations.
+This allows organizations to have a library of applications to facilitate day to day operations.
 These apps might include solutions for facilities management, solutions to assist with employee onboarding, solutions for streamlining process, and more.